ethankennerly/predicting-player-retention/README.md

 Plot example of various models.

+Plot example with only two classes:  retained in second week or not.

 TODO:

-Plot example with only two classes.
+Explore if another feature besides days in first week increases the prediction of retaining the second week.

 For a baseline of noise, predict and compare random data.